guzzle/RingPHP/README.rst

 then
     (callable) A function that is invoked immediately after a request/response transaction has completed.
-The callable is provided the response array and MAY return a new response value that will be used instead of the provided response array.
-If no value is returned by the callable, then the passed in response array argument will be the response returned by the adapter.
-    The option is particularly useful for non-blocking adapters, but MUST be emulated by blocking adapters as well to provide a consistent implementation.
+The callable is passed the response array *by reference*.
+The callable MAY modify the response to modidy the response the is ultimately returned when the Future is dereferenced.
+The future option is particularly useful for non-blocking adapters, but MUST be emulated by blocking adapters as well to provide a consistent implementation.